metacartel/MCV/MCV-Whitepaper.md

 Community Governance from a Social Perspective
 ----------------------------------------------

 Although MCV's fundraising and asset management will happen on-chain, many of its decisions will be coordinated through social consensus, using "off-chain" communication channels such as group chats, video meetings, and in-person meetings.
-These interactions help the members develop and evaluate ideas, initiatives and values together long before they a formal proposals submitted to a vote of the members.
+These interactions help the members develop and evaluate ideas, initiatives and values together long before they are submitted as formal proposals to a vote of the members.
 In the cypherpunk tradition that shaped maxims such as "don't trust, verify," the culture of this DAO is one of personal responsibility.
 Every DAO member will be expected to take an active community role in remaining fully informed about the DAO's developments and progress.

-As such all DAO members are recognised as managing members of the LLC  and will have full economic, informational and governance rights in the LLC.
-Within the DAO, there are three main recognised categories of membership, in which a DAO member may fall in and out of depending on the member's level of activity at a given time:
+As such, all DAO members are recognised as managing members of the LLC  and will have full economic, informational and governance rights in the LLC.
+Within the DAO, there are three main recognised categories of membership,  which a DAO member may fall in and out of depending on the member's level of activity at a given time:

 Mages

-Mages are DAO members that are considered to be actively participating in the members' shared management efforts, including activities such as sourcing investment opportunities, conducting deal due diligence and conducting asset management.
-DAO members that are not "accredited investors" must  participate as Mages and should be promptly expelled from the DAO (see "Member expulsion" below) if their level of participation falls below their expected managerial responsibilities.
+Mages are DAO members that are considered to be actively participating in the members' shared management efforts, including activities such as sourcing investment opportunities, conducting deal due diligence and managing the DAO's assets.
+DAO members that are not "accredited investors" under applicable securities laws must participate as Mages and should be promptly expelled from the DAO (see "Member expulsion" below) if their level of participation falls below their expected managerial responsibilities.
 You can think of Mages as the ones who actively study the laws of Magick and practice their knowledge in the battlefields alongside their melee and ranged based comrades, weaving in and out, casting powerful spells and providing strategic advice to field commanders.

 Goblins